Address social assistance Printable versionLast update: 28.11.2023

 - needing outside care and help.

-Conditional cash assistance is rendered to lonely and/or lonely for poor working-age individuals (families), as well as for low-income families with an able-bodied member/members, including individuals who are payers of a single aggregate payment in accordance with article 774 of the Code of the Republic of Kazakhstan "On taxes and other obligatory payments to the budget", provided that he/they participate/s in employment promotion measures and/or if necessary social adaptation, not including the persons (families) mentioned above.
+Conditional cash assistance is rendered in the form of monthly cash payments to single and (or) low-income able-bodied individuals living alone, as well as low-income families that include an able-bodied member(s), including individuals who are payers of a single aggregate payment in in accordance with article 774 of the Code of the Republic of Kazakhstan “On taxes and other obligatory payments to the budget”, subject to his (their) participation in measures to promote employment and (or) if necessary, social adaptation.

 Who is assigned targeted social assistance?